Extension Forest Health Specialist

 Shaw, D.C.
 2004.
 Vertical Organization of Canopy Biota.
 Chapter 4, In: M. Lowman and B. Rinker.
 Forest Canopies 2nd Edition.
 Elsevier/Academic Press.

 DeMarco, Ari.
 2014.
-Pine butterfyl (Neophasia menapia) outbreak in the Malheur National Forest, Blue Mountains, Oregon: Examining patterns of defoliation.
-MS Thesis.
-Oregon State University.
+Pine butterfly (Neophasia menapia) outbreak in the Malheur National Forest, Blue Mountains, Oregon: Examining patterns of defoliation.
+MS. Oregon State University.

 Agne, Michelle.
 2013.
 Influence of dwarf mistletoe (Arceuthobium americanum) on stand structure, canopy fuels, and fire behavior in lodgepole pine (Pinus contorta) forests 21-28 years post-mountain pine beetle (Dendroctonus ponderosae) epidemic in central Oregon.
-MS Thesis.
-Oregon State University.
+MS. Oregon State University.

 Mortenson, Leif A. 2011.
 Spatial and ecological analysis of red fir decline in California using FIA data.
 MS. Oregon State University.